gaetanlop/Hotel_Booking_Cancelation/README.md

 * Choose Recall over the different metrics of classification problems because I wanted to minimize False Negative Rate (the number of bookings that we will predict canceled but that will not be).
 * Optimized Logistic, Random Forest Classifier and XGBoost Classifier using GridSearchCV to reach the best model.
 * Stacked three different models using Voting Classifier of Scikit Learn.
-* Built a client facing API using flask.
-Deployment on Heroku.

 ![alt text](https://github.com/gaetanlop/Hotel_Booking_Cancelation/blob/master/model%20perf.PNG)